Josh Kroenke: Career

-In 2013, he was appointed by his father, the majority shareholder, to the board of English association football club Arsenal as a non-executive director.
+In 2013, he was appointed by his father, the majority shareholder, to the board of English football club Arsenal as a non-executive director.
 As directors of Arsenal, the Kroenkes have garnered significant antipathy from supporters, who feel that they have no ambition and are merely using the club for their own profit at the expense of the team's competitiveness.

-In April 2021, Arsenal were announced as a founding member of the European Super League, which would have effectively ended the pyramid system of European football and placed Arsenal in a closed league without prospects for meritocratic relegation and promotion.
-Arsenal and the five other English clubs involved backed out within two days after a strong backlash.
-After the aborted attempt to end the European football system, Arsenal fans protested and called for the Kroenke family to sell the club.
-The Kroenke family released a statement saying they would not sell the club.
+In April 2021, Arsenal were announced as a founding member of the European Super League, a closed competition without relegation or promotion, as in American professional-sports leagues.
+Arsenal and the other five English clubs involved backed out within days after a "fierce" backlash by fans and commentators.
+Following the "debacle," Arsenal fans called for the Kroenke family to sell the club, to which Kroenke responded that his "family have no intention of selling."